 Cooler days and turning leaves lure us out of our air-conditioned lairs and into the crisp fall air and festival season.

-The Sky High Hot Air Balloon Festival in September at Callaway Gardens is highlighted by the extraordinary vision of a balloon glow on Friday evening, and morning and evening flights on Saturday and Sunday.
+The Labor Day Weekend Hot Air Balloon Festival in September at Callaway Resort & Gardens is highlighted by the extraordinary vision of a balloon glow on Friday evening, and morning and evening flights on Saturday and Sunday.
 Between balloon launches, the days are filled with entertainment, family activities, exhibits, demonstrations, music and more.

 The Alpine-themed village of Helen, in the Northeast Georgia Mountains, loves Oktoberfest so much the celebrating starts in September and doesn't finish until the end of October!
 The brats are cooking, the strudels are baking, the beer is flowing and polka music fills the air.
 You’d have to go to Germany for a more authentic Oktoberfest, but this one is less than two hours away from Atlanta, and you don’t need a passport!

 You do not want to miss September's South Georgia BBQ & Outdoor Festival in Douglas, which includes a GBA-sanctioned BBQ competition, popular bands, motorcycle show and poker run, car show, arts and crafts, outdoor vendors and more.

 Celebrate the three-day Shrimp & Grits Festival in the Golden Isles filled with great food, music a craft beer fest and more.
 Chefs from around the state compete for the title of "Georgia's Best Shrimp & Grits," and local restaurants serve the Southern staple on the Riverfront Lawn.
 Shop for handmade foods, arts and crafts, and learn tips from the experts at Southern Living magazine.